Dershowitz to Newsmax: Hiring Producer Shows Jan. 6 Panel Partisanship

 Dershowitz also spoke out against the arrest and indictment of former Trump adviser Peter Navarro, insisting that the charges of contempt for refusing to comply with the House panel investigating the Jan.
 6 events could easily happen to himself.

 "They could subpoena me to disclose all the conversations I had with President Trump when I was defending the Constitution on his behalf and the Senate and I, of course, would refuse to comply with a legislative subpoena asking me to disclose lawyer-client information, just as a rabbi or priest would or a psychiatrist would if they asked to disclose confidential information," said Dershowitz.
-"I would require them to go to court first and where both sides of the issue in front of a judge.
-And then if there was an order for me to disclose the information."
+"I would require them to go to court first and put both sides of the issue in front of a judge."

 Navarro, by refusing to speak with the panel, is saying that he should not be compelled to disclose what he considers to be executive privileged material without a court order, Dershowitz added.

-"He's 100 percent right, and I think that's the indictment should and will be dismissed," he said.
+"He's 100% right, and I think that's the indictment should and will be dismissed," he said.

 Dershowitz also called it "overkill" not only to shackle Navarro but to put him in the same cell that had been occupied by John Hinckley, the man who tried to assassinate former President Ronald Reagan.